bobbygrdn/developer-notebook/data-structures/javascript/graph.md

 // Perform some action on the value of the current node

-// Check to see if the left node is null
-// If it is not null, push the left node into the queue

-// Check to see if the right node is null
-// If it is not null, push the right node into the queue
+/* Loop through the neighbors of the source node by keying into the object
+ * using the for of loop.
+Push each neighbor into the back of the queue.
+ */

 ```

 ### Depth First Traversal - Iterative